HouseTrip/housetrip.github.com/_posts/2013-11-24-session-store-and-security.md

 Rails provides several session store alternatives.
 All these store the session data far from the user.
-The only link between the user and the session is the session identifier, a string very SHA1-alike.
-Although this session id can be tampered using the same techniques we've seen before, chances you guess a valid session id matching a current user are really low.
+The only link between the user and the session is the session identifier, a very SHA1-like string.
+Although this session id can be tampered with using the same techniques we've seen before, the chances that you guess a valid session id matching a current user are really low.

 <img src="/images/2013-11-24/alternatives.png" class="center-image" alt="alternatives"/>
 &#x20;<p class="caption">Configuration of several session store alternatives.</p>

 In order to decide which session store is right for you, you might apply different criteria regarding your knowledge of the technology it uses, costs of storage, reliability, memory usage and others.
-But a good rule of thumb is always have an eye on the performace as a criteria to include in your decisions.
+But a good rule of thumb is to always have an eye on performance as a criteria to include in your decisions.

 To perform some benchmarks you can check out the Rails 4 project, already configured with different backends in each branch `rails-4-memcached`, `rails-4-mysql`, `rails-4-redis` or `rails-4-sqlite`.